AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Add a TCP listener.md

      -   **Whitelist**: Only requests from IP addresses or CIDR blocks in the selected access control list are forwarded.
 It applies to scenarios where the application only allows access from some specific IP addresses.

 Enabling a whitelist poses some risks to your services.
 After a whitelist is configured, only the IP addresses in the list can access the SLB listener.
-If you enable the whitelist without adding any IP addresses in the corresponding access control list, no requests are forwarded.
+If you enable the whitelist without adding any IP addresses in the corresponding access control list, all requests are forwarded.

     -   **Blacklist**: Requests from IP addresses or CIDR blocks in the selected access control list are not forwarded.
 It applies to scenarios where the application only denies access from some specific IP addresses.